 *OC Hotlist 2013 Finalist for Best Dog Trainers!*

 As with any dog activity, Some dogs take to Lure Coursing more than others.
 So Intelligent Agility offers a free Lure Coursing run for those who have not yet tried it.
 That way you can see how your furry best friend reacts to chasing lures before committing to a set of classes.
 You can usually tell how a dog will react to lure coursing early on, unlike agility.
 As a side note, we often see dogs who struggle early in agility blossom as the class proceeds.
+Since this session of Lure Coursing is closed, all free Lure Coursing runs will begin the first of next year at the beginning of the next Lure Coursing session.
+You will need to email us if you want to try it so that we can send you a release that you need to fill out from the City of Lake Forest.
+Without that release, you can not try Lure Coursing.
+We will post the start of the next session soon.

 Like our agility classes, our Lure Coursing is outdoors, on grass and the course is fenced in.
 We want our clientele to be able to relax and enjoy the sport more without having to worry about their dogs ever suddenly running away.